Nanopublication/nanopub-js/README.md

 To do:

-- [ ] Improve resolution of dependencies at build time (issue with resolving `@nanopub/utils` string_decoder v4 dependency when running tests in browser)
 - [ ] Add testing for web components (using the Web Test Runner or Cypress)
-- [ ] Develop `@nanopub/publish` to sign and publish nanopubs directly in the browser.
+- [ ] Develop `@nanopub/publish` to sign and publish nanopubs directly in the browser. ℹ️ We plan to work on it during the 2023 EU Biohackathon (30 oct - 3 nov) to build it with rust and web assembly.

 ### 🧶 Design approach